ibm-functions/composer/README.md

     composer.action('failure', { action: function () { return { message: 'failure' } } }))
 ```
 Compositions compose actions using [combinator](docs/COMBINATORS.md) methods.
-These methods implement the typical control-flow constructs of a sequential
+These methods implement the typical control-flow constructs of an imperative
-imperative programming language.
-This example composition composes three actions
+programming language.
+This example composition composes three actions named
-named `authenticate`, `success`, and `failure` using the `composer.if`
+`authenticate`, `success`, and `failure` using the `composer.if` combinator,
-combinator, which implements the usual conditional construct.
-It take three
+which implements the usual conditional construct.
+It take three actions (or
-actions (or compositions) as parameters.
-It invokes the first one and, depending
+compositions) as parameters.
+It invokes the first one and, depending on the
-on the result of this invocation, invokes either the second or third action.
+result of this invocation, invokes either the second or third action.

  This composition includes the definitions of the three composed actions.
 If the
  actions are defined and deployed elsewhere, the composition code can be shorten